 5) Sleepingo Camping Sleeping Pad

-- 2" THICK SLEEP SUPPORT!
-YOU WILL LOVE THIS SLEEPING PAD!
-Want to sleep comfortably anywhere?
-No need to suffer with a cheap flimsy short outdoor sleeping pad!...
+- 2" THICK SLEEP SUPPORT - Want to sleep comfortably anywhere?
+Then you will love this backpacking sleeping pad!
+No need to suffer with a cheap, flimsy, and...

-- TEAR RESISTANT - HEAVY DUTY RIPSTOP NYLON FABRIC – This lightweight sleeping pad is made of super strong waterproof and camping grade ripstop nylon fabric...
+- TEAR-RESISTANT WITH HEAVY-DUTY RIPSTOP NYLON FABRIC - These lightweight sleeping pads are made of super strong, waterproof, camping-grade ripstop nylon fabric....

 Why You Should Buy This Sleeping Bag